Home

 Legislation:

-• The Child Labour (Prohibition & Regulation) Act, of 1986 has prohibited the employment of any child below the age of fourteen years or such age as may be notified by the Central Government in hazardous jobs.
+• To ensure the Child Labour Act punishment government introduced the Child Labour (Prohibition & Regulation) Act of 1986, has prohibited the employment of any child below the age of fourteen years or such age as may be notified by the Central Government in hazardous jobs.

 Also read: Aadhar Card Loan